WebSVG/voronoi/README.md

   ## seeds
 * Edit seeds : add, move, remove
 * Export and import seeds (drag and drop seeds.json) and continue editing of an existing seeds set
+  * seeds contain window size info since 26.04.2020, prio formats with seeds array only have to have window size adjust manually before import
 * Parametric Seeds generation
   * Controlled seeds spread regularity with multiple sampling and keeping best candidate (farthest from neighbors)
   * Optionally include distance from walls to the sampling selection cost